Rim-El-Ballouli/NGSIM-US-101-trajectory-dataset-smoothing/README.md

 ### Description

 *NGSIM US-101 Dataset Smothing* provides a less-noisy and smoothed version of the well known trajectory NGSIM US-101 dataset using **[Savitzky-Golay Filter](https://docs.scipy.org/doc/scipy-0.16.1/reference/generated/scipy.signal.savgol_filter.html)**.
-The Smoothing is done as a two step process which is composed of first, smothing the X and Y values, then recomputing velocities and acceleration with respect to the smoothed X, Y values.
+The Smoothing is done as a two step process which is composed of: first, smoothing the X and Y values, then recomputing velocities and acceleration with respect to the smoothed X, Y values.

 ### Table of Content